web-illinois/toolkit-management/documentation/NEW_COMPONENT.md

 0. In [the toolkit project list](https://github.com/orgs/web-illinois/projects/7), assign the issue associated with the component to yourself.
 Move the project to *Documenting*.
 If you run into an error assigning an issue, contact jonker@illinois.edu to get access.
 1. [Create a new repository from the toolkit template.](https://github.com/web-illinois/template-ilw-typescript). **Note: this is the new typescript template, which we should be moving to.**
 2. Add the "illinois-toolkit" tag to the repository.
 3. Fill out the README.md in your repository.
 This documentation-first method will allow you to envision the best way that this component will work.
 4. *Post this information* into the [Toolkit Developer Team Channel](https://go.illinois.edu/toolkit-developers) for comments.
 In [the toolkit project list](https://github.com/orgs/web-illinois/projects/7), move the project to *In Progress*.
 You probably want to wait a few days to get feedback, although you may use your judgement in how long you wait.
 5. Copy the sample HTML in your README.md *Code Examples* into your /samples directory.
 6. Copy the sample HTML and attribute / classes into the /builder json files.
 7. Build the component.
 Test it in your localhost.
 If you want, you can pull the toolkit builder code and [use that to test with other components](https://github.com/web-illinois/toolkit-builder-3?tab=readme-ov-file#running-the-builder-on-your-local-machine).
 8. Create unit tests.
 Most standard accessibility tests should be handled via the ilw-core.
 9. Review the *package.json*, *README.md*, */samples* directory, and */builder* json files.
 Ensure that these match.
-10. On your local machine, download the latest copy, confirm the package.json is pushing the 0.0.1 version, and run the commands `npm install`, `npm login`, and `npm publish --access public` to publish the package to https://www.npmjs.com/.
+10. On your local machine, download the latest copy, confirm the package.json is pushing the 0.0.1 version, and run the commands `npm install`, `npm login`, and `npm publish --access public` to publish the package to https://www.npmjs.com/. *If you do not have access to NPM,* contact someone in the component team that has access.
 11. Confirm that in https://www.npmjs.com/settings/illinois-toolkit/packages, the package has been generated.
 Update the package settings to include "web-illinois/..." as a Trusted Publisher.
 12. In Github, create a release with the tag `v1.0.0-alpha` (or some other tag that signifies an alpha release).
 This will publish your code to the development server and create an NPM package.
 13. Either ask for the component to be added to the toolkit builder, or [add the component to the builder yourself](https://github.com/web-illinois/toolkit-builder-3?tab=readme-ov-file#adding-to-this-project).